 June 8 – 23, 2018 | Clark Erickson

 From the Moche cities of the north to the fabled Inka sites of the highlands, experience the wealth of Peru’s archaeological past.
-Caral, ChanChan, Ollantaytambo, and the incomparable Machu Picchu all await, along with an opportunity to fly over the enigmatic Nazca Lines and remote Revash and Kuelap.
-And a highlight will be joining the director of the Chankillo project to view summer solstice at this observatory built 2,300 years ago.
+Caral, ChanChan, Ollantaytambo, and the incomparable Machu Picchu all await, along the enigmatic Nazca Lines and remote Revash and Kuelap.
+And a highlight will be the Chankillo astronomical observatory built 2,300 years ago.

 More than 1,000 years ago, the Vikings dominated northern Europe from their base in Scandinavia.
 Travel through Denmark, Norway, and Sweden to view the remains of this culture including wooden stave churches, petroglyph sites, pre-Christian stone ship graves, Viking fortresses, and six UNESCO World Heritage Sites.

 June 15 – 30, 2018 | Enda O’Flaherty